wxIshiko/wxCharts/README.md

 ## Support

-For all questions about this project you can (raise an issue on GitHub)[https://github.com/wxIshiko/wxCharts/issues].
+For all questions about this project you can [raise an issue on GitHub](https://github.com/wxIshiko/wxCharts/issues).

 ## Contributing